cloudposse/packages/README.md

-rbac-lookup               0.3.2      Find Kubernetes roles and cluster roles bound to any user, service account, or group name. retry                     3.3.0      ♻️ Functional mechanism based on channels to perform actions repetitively until successful. scenery                   0.1.5      A Terraform plan output prettifier shellcheck                0.7.0      ShellCheck, a static analysis tool for shell scripts shfmt                     2.6.4      A shell parser, formatter and interpreter (POSIX/Bash/mksh) slack-notifier            0.2.0      Command line utility to send messages with attachments to Slack channels via Incoming Webhooks
+rbac-lookup               0.3.2      Find Kubernetes roles and cluster roles bound to any user, service account, or group name. retry                     3.3.0      ♻️ Functional mechanism based on channels to perform actions repetitively until successful. scenery                   0.1.5      A Terraform plan output prettifier sentry-cli                1.49.0     A command line utility to work with Sentry. shellcheck                0.7.0      ShellCheck, a static analysis tool for shell scripts shfmt                     2.6.4      A shell parser, formatter and interpreter (POSIX/Bash/mksh) slack-notifier            0.2.0      Command line utility to send messages with attachments to Slack channels via Incoming Webhooks